webcrumbs-community/webcrumbs/research/Performance Optimization Techniques for React.md

 Larger images and media files are common ways to slow down page load times.

 Solutions
-Use responsive images that dynamically select image sizes basied on viewport.
+Use responsive images that dynamically select image sizes based on viewport.

 Use lazy loading to render and load only images that are in the viewport as oppose to all the images on the page at once.

-Optimize your images using tools like photo sharpening that uses less resolution but retains photo clarity.
+Use photo optimization tools like Sharp that compresses images for faster loading.

 ## Memory